alartuka/BrInFo/README.md

 # BrInFo
  A multi-functional and student-centred program to focus, get inspired or take a break.
-Includes a 25 minutes timer, uw inspirational quotes collection random displayer, and a game.
+Includes a 25 minutes timer, quotes random generator, and a game.

  <h3>Break/Inspo/Focus Student Kit: BrInFo</h3>